chewkahsing/UIDetect/README.md

 ---

-# 23. Payment Detection

-UIDetect can detect payment-related interactions.

-Payment-related detection may identify controls or forms containing common payment-related information or actions.

-When a payment interaction is detected, UIDetect can provide an additional security warning before the action continues.

-Users should carefully verify the website before entering financial information.

----

-# 24. Right-Click Website Scan
+# 23. Right-Click Website Scan

 UIDetect can assess a website link before opening it.